Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: Maxwell's equations written in -space

 \subsection{A remark on the components of the electric and magnetic fields}

-Note that, in accordance with these equations (\ref{dif-eq}), one of the cases where this damping factor disappears is in free space: i.e., a case where, because there are also no electric charges and currents in the medium where the electromagnetic field is defined, these equations (\ref{dif-eq-b}) reduce to
+In accordance with these equations (\ref{dif-eq}), one of the cases where this damping factor disappears is in free space: i.e., a case where, because there are also no electric charges and currents in the medium where the electromagnetic fields are defined, these equations (\ref{dif-eq-b}) reduce to

-But, before we pay attention to this free space case, whose analysis is crucial in view of the proposal of this paper, it is important to remember that, as $ \boldsymbol{E} \left( \boldsymbol{r} , t \right) $ and $ \boldsymbol{B} \left( \boldsymbol{r} , t \right) $ describe an electromagnetic field, these last two functions must be real.
+But, before we pay attention to this free space case, whose analysis is crucial in view of the proposal of this paper, it is important to remember that, as $ \boldsymbol{E} \left( \boldsymbol{r} , t \right) $ and $ \boldsymbol{B} \left( \boldsymbol{r} , t \right) $ describe an electromagnetic field, these two functions must be real.
 And remembering this is very significant because this reality condition, being such that

 makes it clear that $ \boldsymbol{\mathcal{E}} \left( \boldsymbol{k} , t \right) $ and $ \boldsymbol{\mathcal{B}} \left( \boldsymbol{k} , t \right) $ need to satisfy some constraints.
 Note that such constraints can be obtained as long as we observe not only that